adiyoss/Chroma/README.md

 ```

 # Visualize
-In order to visualize the chroma, you can use the Python script inside the python folder
+In order to visualize the chroma, you can use the python script inside the python folder.

+cd into the python folder and type:

 ```bash
     python plot_matrix.py --chroma 'data/chroma.txt'